betterwebleon/international-list/README.md

 ###3.
 Recommended browser:
 **Mozilla Firefox**

-Why?
-Because it can be customized in order to improve browsing speed, privacy, user interface, etc.
+*Why?* Because it can be customized in order to improve browsing speed, privacy, user interface, etc.

-How?
-Type this in your address (URL) bar: *<code>about.config</code>*
+*How?* \*Type this in your address (URL) bar: *<code>about.config</code>*<br>

-Hit enter and confirm scary Firefox warning message.
-Then select the following preference names (by pasting them to a search bar) and change their values to the following ones:
+Hit enter and confirm a Firefox warning message.
+Then find the following preference names by pasting each one of them to a search bar.
+Double-click on each preference name and change its value to:

 |   | PREFERENCE NAME                      | VALUE |
 |---|:-------------------------------------|:-----:|